 12 SEO Techniques You Need To Be Using in 2021

-Below are the techniques that you should be paying attention to increase your site's organic traffic as we move into 2021.
+Below are the SEO techniques that you should be paying attention to in order to increase your site's organic traffic in 2021.
 They're not the only SEO tactics you'll need to be using, but these techniques should form a core part of your strategy.
 By working to implement each of these, you'll be able to work on improving your visibility and traffic.

 1. Find Your Competitors' Best Performing Pages